-12.6.10 Extensions Index
+12.6.11 Extensions Index

-The ExtensionsIndex is a repository containing a list of extension description files .s4ext used by the Slicer Extensions build system to build, test, package and upload extensions on the extensions server.
+The ExtensionsIndex is a repository containing a list of extension catalog entry files . j son used by the Slicer Extensions build system to build, test, package and upload extensions on the extensions server.

 The ExtensionsIndex is hosted on GitHub: https://github.com/Slicer/ExtensionsIndex